actions/importer-issue-ops/Readme.md

 - `dry-run`: A dry run will fetch a single pipeline definition, convert it to its equivalent in GitHub Actions, and write a file (or files) to disk containing the converted workflow.
 - `migrate`: A migration will fetch a single pipeline definition, convert it to its equivalent in GitHub Actions, and open a pull request to a repository with the converted workflow.

-> **Note**: GitHub Actions Importer is currently available as a public preview.
-Visit the [sign up page](https://github.com/features/actions-importer/signup) to request access to the preview.

 ## Getting started

 Complete the following steps: